elisa-rotger/feed-me-seymour/README.md

 - `cd client` and run `npm install`.
 This will install client dependencies (React).

+- DOES NOT WORK IN REACT.
+I'm leaving this info here because it's a very useful dependency, although not supported in React for now.
+  `npm install cron`.
+This module allows for scheduled calls to functions.
+Needed to keep track of unwatered plants.
+Install if CronJob is used for this daily check. [https://github.com/kelektiv/node-cron], [https://crontab.guru/examples.html]

 ### _Database Prep_

 - Access the MySQL interface in your terminal by running `mysql -u root -p`